2025/26 European Rugby Champions Cup Betting Tips

 What is the European Champions Cup?

 The European Champions Cup is the pinnacle of European club rugby.
-The top teams from the three local leagues - Pro14, English Rugby Premiership and Top 14 - qualify for the annual competition and then battle it out to claim the prize of European Champions.
+The top teams from the three local leagues - United Rugby Championship, English Rugby Premiership and Top 14 - qualify for the annual competition and then battle it out to claim the prize of European Champions.

 Where is the European Champions Cup played?

-All teams who qualify get split into five groups of four.
+All teams who qualify get split into four pools of six teams.
 Each team plays the other home and away within their pool before the knockout rounds are decided.
-Games will take place in France, England, Wales, Ireland and Italy.
+Games will take place in France, England, Wales, Ireland, Italy and South Africa.

 How many teams will participate in the European Champions Cup?